peppertech/OracleJETWorkshop2019/part1.md

 var PASSWORD = 'to be provided by your instructor';
 ```

-2. In the browser, you should now be able to see the same data as before, though this time it is live data coming from the demo ERP service, as shown below:
+3. In the browser, you should now be able to see the same data as before, though this time it is live data coming from the demo ERP service, as shown below:

 <table><tr><td>
 <img src="images/pic-010.png" alt="alt text" width="500" height="283">
 </td></tr></table>

 ## Part 3: Integrate into Visual Builder

+The Web Component functions correctly and provides real data in our Oracle JET Core application.
+Let's now integrate it into Visual Builder so that it can be used there, too.

 ### (a) Prepare for Integration into Visual Builder